wubrg/iac-tech-talk-vault-intro/Readme.md

 vault kv get vault_team/favorites
 ```

-The first succeeds because we have read permission for team_a/*
+The first and second succeed because we have read permission for engineering/+/team_a

-The second succeeds because we have the basic engineering policy attached to our role
+The third succeeds because we have the basic engineering policy attached to our role, which grants list access to all secrets under engineering

-The third command fails but does not confirm whether or not the path exists, only that the policy does not grant access to the requested path
+The fourth command fails but does not confirm whether or not the path exists, only that the policy does not grant access to the requested path.
+Without a policy for the vault_team mount attached to our token, vault does not confirm the requested item even exists.

 ### Vault Team Role
 ```